loothood/ping_pong_multiplayer/README.md

 Game engine is tetra.
 Cotrollers: Up and Down buttons.

-To build on linux, install the folling libs:
+To build on linux, install the following libs:

 ``` sudo apt install libasound2-dev libsdl2-dev ```